The Bankrate promise

-After lifting interest rates last year at a pace not seen since the last time inflation soared this much 40 years ago, Fed officials will soon have to decide when it’s time to stop making it more expensive to borrow money.
-The result could have grave implications for Americans’ purchasing power, the job market and the U.S. economy.
+After lifting interest rates last year at a pace not seen since the last time inflation soared this much 40 years ago, Fed officials must soon decide when it’s time to stop making it more expensive to borrow money.

 When will the Fed stop hiking rates?
-Watch for rates to hit this level
+Rates may be near that level now

-Most economists say the Fed will likely stop raising interest rates at some point in 2023, but “where” rates peak — a level known as the “terminal” rate — is actually more important than “when.”
+Economists have long expected the Fed would likely stop raising interest rates at some point in 2023, but “where” rates peak — a level known as the “terminal” rate — is actually more important than “when.”

-The difficulty with forecasting is, the U.S. economy — and inflation — hasn’t evolved as officials expect.
-Back in March, the Fed only saw prices in 2022 rising 4.3 percent from a year ago.
-As of October, however, they’re up 6 percent.
+The difficulty with forecasting is that the U.S. economy and inflation hasn’t evolved as officials expect.
+In March 2022, the Fed only saw prices rising 4.3 percent from a year ago.
+They ended up jumping 6.3 percent, according to the Department of Commerce.